cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 ``Simulation`` (or ``SimulationRT``), ``Process`` and some of the SimPy keywords (``hold``, for example) from that package.

-In SimPy 3, everything you need is accessible via the ``simpy``.
-Furthermore, you don't need to import the :class:`~simpy.core.Process` class and the keywords anymore.
+In SimPy 3, everything you need is accessible via the ``simpy`` package.
+Furthermore, you don't need direct access to the :class:`~simpy.core.Process` class and the keywords anymore.

 **SimPy 2**